Technological determinism: Explanation

 Technological determinism has been defined as an approach that identifies technology, or technological advances, as the central causal element in processes of social change.
+It has been described by different scholars as "the belief in technology as a key governing force in society" (Merritt Roe Smith); as "the idea that technological development determines social change" (Bruce Bimber); and as the three-word logical proposition that "technology determines history"' (Rosalind H. Williams).
+It is the belief that social progress is driven by technological innovation, which in turn follows an inevitable" course.
+Technological determinism presumes that technology dictates users' behaviors.
+Therefore, technological determinism implies that "technological progress equals social progress."
+Therefore, technological determinism is a common ideology in international development aid, assuming that the transfer of modern technology to underdeveloped contexts will lead to social and economic development in the context where it has been implanted.

-As technology is stabilized, its design tends to dictate users' behaviors, consequently stating that "technological progress equals social progress."
-Key notions of this theory are separated into two parts, with the first being that the development of the technology itself may also be separate from social and political factors, arising from "the ways of inventors, engineers, and designers following an internal, technical logic that has nothing to do with social relationships".
-The second is that as technology is stabilized, its design tends to dictate users' behaviors, consequently resulting in social change.
+Key notions of this theory are separated into two parts.
+The first being that the development of the technology itself may also be separate from social and political factors, arising from "the ways of inventors, engineers, and designers following an internal, technical logic that has nothing to do with social relationships".

 As technology changes, the ways in which it is utilized and incorporated into the daily lives of individuals within a culture consequently affect the ways of living, highlighting how technology ultimately determines societal growth through its influence on relations and ways of living within a culture.
 To illustrate, "the invention of the wheel revolutionized human mobility, allowing humans to travel greater distances and carry greater loads with them".
 This technological advancement also leads to interactions between different cultural groups, advanced trade, and thus impacts the size and relations both within and between different networks.
 Other examples include the invention of language, expanding modes of communication between individuals, the introduction of bookkeeping and written documentation, impacting the circulation of knowledge, and having streamlined effects on the socioeconomic and political systems as a whole.
 As Dusek (2006) notes, "culture and society cannot affect the direction of technology...[and] as technology develops and changes, the institutions in the rest of society change, as does the art and religion of a society."
 Thus, technological determinism dictates that technological advances and social relations are inevitably tied, with the change of either affecting the other by consequence of normalization.